EzRa021/Student-TA/backend/USER_MANUAL.md

 ### Security & role notes for TAs
 - TA endpoints are protected by role-based authorization.
 The backend enforces role checks even if the frontend hides buttons.
-- Do not attempt admin actions unless you have the ADMIN role; those actions are separate and restricted.

 ### Screenshot and formatting tips (TA)
 - Use PNG format, 1280×720 or higher for clarity.